manted/mtg_deck_pic/README.md

 - Main deck size has to be exactly 60 or 80.
 Sideboard size has to be exactly 15.
 - Split card names with `/` in them are not working at the moment. eg: Fire // Ice.
 You can use a different name without the `/` in the decklists and image names in `/img` folder. eg: Fire Ice.
 - Cards that are in the decklists but are not in the `/img` folder will be left blank in the generated deck picture.
+- Same card image is used for each card name in the decklist, if you want to have different versions of a card, you can give them different names.
+For example, you have Island_1.png and Island_2.png, and use them as different cards in your decklist.